 4 large eggs

-1/2 tsp almond extract (increase to 1 tsp if omitting Amaretto)
+½ teaspoon almond extract (increase to 1 teaspoon if omitting Amaretto)

 6 drops stevia extract

 Preheat the oven to 325F and butter a ceramic or glass pie or tart pan.

 Whisk almond flour and ¼ cup granulated erythritol together in a small bowl, breaking up any clumps with the back of a fork.

 In a large bowl, whisk eggs, cream, Amaretto, almond extract and stevia extract until thoroughly combined.
 Whisk in almond flour mixture until smooth.

 If you have time, let mixture rest at least half an hour.